How to financially prepare for a divorce? Have you ever given this question a serious thought in your happy days?

 3. Save your assets

-As much as the whole process disturbs you, save, don’t spend.
-In the haste of getting good evidence and support on your part, don’t pile up lawyer’s and attorney’s bills.
+Of course, you must seek a competent divorce financial advisor.
+But, in the haste of getting good evidence and support on your part, don’t pile up lawyer’s and attorney’s bills.

 4. Get the right financial advice